ShuttleworthFoundation/shuttleworthfoundation.org/_fellows/aaron-makaruk.md

 contribution:
   2016: 17729.83
 ---

-Aaron Makaruk is developing methodologies, tools and kits for integrating natural agricultural and ecological systems with urban environments in order to restore balance to food production and consumption cycles.
-These include [AKER's](https://docs.akerkits.com/) simple garden kits that snap together without tools in just minutes and can be adjusted to fit even the smallest balcony.
+Aaron Makaruk's fellowship focus was to develop methodologies, tools and  kits for integrating natural agricultural and ecological systems with urban  environments.
+He wanted to restore balance to food production and consumption cycles.
+These include AKER’s simple garden [https://akerkits.com/](kits) that snap together without tools in just minutes and can be adjusted to fit even the smallest balcony; and Open Source Beehives, a global network of citizen scientists measuring and  reporting the health of bee populations around the world.

-We are excited about working with Aaron on the consumers to creators process.
-Access to information about the food we eat, its origin and the resources that go into production is essential to building global food security.
-AKER kits are the beginning of implementing this much larger vision, encouraging hands on engagement.
-At the same time it is an experiment in the commercialisation of open design in a fresh area for the Foundation.